1 Introduction: What’s the Difference?

 • “Characterizing Contrasimilarity through Games, Modal Logic, and Complexity” (Information & Computation 2024) closes gaps in the weak spectrum of equivalences for games and their complexity and their link to modal logics.
 (Isabelle/HOL theory: AFP 2023; Workshop version: EXPRESS/SOS 2021)

 Prototype.
 The algorithms of this thesis have been validated through a Scala prototype implementation.
-It can be tried out in the browser on https://equiv.io.
-The source is available openly on https://github.com/benkeks/equivalence-fiddle.
+Throughout the thesis, many examples come with listings of equiv.io input and a link to try it out the browser.
+You have already seen one such example for Peterson’s mutex in Section 1.1.
+The source is available openly at https://github.com/benkeks/equivalence-fiddle.

 Isabelle formalization.
 Instead of swamping the document with technical proofs, these are contained in machine-checkable Isabelle/HOL theories.